-TESPA and WVWA launch the Water Protectors Fund in 2021
+TESPA and WVWA launch the Water Protectors Fund

 We know new water challenges are coming.
 The threat of Electro Purification has not gone away.
 Needmore is a sleeping giant.
 There are big threats to our Hill Country land and water just around the corner—marching toward us as a steady stream of population growth and economic development amidst frequent droughts.
 We must be ahead of it—ready for the to protect our water resources with an educated citizenry willing to fight for their water by supporting: